Gorilla Trekking Eligibility. Can you be allowed to see gorillas? Everything you need to know.

 The only way to get to these gentle giants is by foot, and the hike is really serious and exerting - rewarding as it is.

-It is, therefore, necessary that you are able to hike the steep slopes up and down for anything between 1 hour up to 4 hours.
+It is, therefore, necessary that you can hike the steep slopes up and down for anything between 1 hour to 4 hours.

 People who cannot manage the toughest hikes are usually guided to the nearest group in the given area.
 If you would like a simpler hike, talk to your safari company to have this in mind early enough and choose the slightly simple tracking zones.